 I was an engineer in a job market full of thousands of engineers produced annually.
 So when an offer came to teach at a government university located in a mofussil town, I took it up hesitatingly.
-Better be 31 and a teacher, no matter where, than 31 and broke.
+Better be 31 and a teacher, no matter where than 31 and broke.

-She was not in my department, five years older, and married with two children, putting her in the ‘not happening’ section in my ‘loyalty is life’ head.
+She was not in my department, five years older, and married with two children, so I ended up putting her in the ‘not happening’ section in my ‘loyalty is life’ head.
 We shared a table in the staff canteen.
-The next semester the schedules changed but I looked for every opportunity to be in the canteen the same time as her.
+The next semester the schedules changed, but I looked for every opportunity to be in the cafeteria at the same time as her.

 We bonded over Camus and Derrida, questioned Hegel and argued over Nietzsche.
 She was the organic river flowing in my technical life.